BlackTea13/Fredie-And-Friends-Coffee/README.md

 This schema diagram reflects the expectations we had for the final product.
 They were mostly met, a few features that are not in the current version include

-1. displaying supplier info
-2. adjusting stock at runtime based on orders
+1. adjusting stock at runtime based on orders
-3. creating invoices.
+2. creating invoices ready made to be handed in to tax authorities

-These were not done to leave time to complete the main features, which were creating orders and letting employees check them off, as well as displaying the employee schedules, and creation of customer profiles.
+These were not done to leave time to complete the main features.
+Thus, many important expectations and features were met, such as
+1. creating orders online
+2. letting employees check them off
+3. displaying the employee schedules
+4. creation of customer profiles
+5. storing history of orders

+Overall the website is quite useful :)